What is a leisure battery?

 Generally new build caravans don’t come with a leisure battery so you might need to buy one separately, along with a battery charger.

 Motorhomes do tend to come with one, as they generally feature a split-charging system.
-This means the starter battery and leisure battery can be charged by the alternator when the engine is running.
+This means the vehicle's starter battery and leisure battery can be charged by the alternator when the engine is running.

 We provide 24/7 roadside assistance.